 Sexting is when a young person takes an indecent image of them self and sends this to their friends or a boy/girlfriend via mobile phones.
-Sexting/what-is-sexting Once taken and sent, the sender has lost control of these images which could end up anywhere, including being.
-They could be seen by the child's future employers, their friends, parents or even by paedophiles.
+Sexting/what-is-sexting Once taken and sent, the sender has lost control of these images which could end up anywhere, including being seen by the child's future employers, their friends, parents or even by paedophiles.

-By having in their possession, indecent images of a person under 18, or distributing them on to someone else, young people may are not even be aware that they could be breaking the law, as these are offences under the Sexual Offences Act 2003.
+By having in their possession, indecent images of a person under 18, or distributing them on to someone else, young people may not even be aware that they could be breaking the law, as these are offences under the Sexual Offences Act 2003.

-- Further Guidance for Practitioners Section C

-- Disrespect Nobody
+- Disrespect Nobody - CEOP

-- CEOP